Economics (ECO)

 The course explores applications of mathematics in solving economic problems and introduces students to recent literature.

-Prerequisites: ECO 380 or permission of instructor.
+Prerequisites: ECO 380 with a minimum grade of D.

 ECO 296N Topic: Who Shall Live?
 Reforming the American Health Care System (3 credits)